codecycletech/.github/.github/ISSUE_TEMPLATE/Research.md

 ---
-name: Feature request
+name: Research
-about: Suggest an idea for this project.
+about: Create a new issue for research.
 title: ""
-labels: "feature request"
+labels: "⏱️ research"
 assignees: ""
 ---

 ```[tasklist]
 ### Purpose
+- [ ] This will help us to navigate in right direction.
 ```

 ```[tasklist]